Scroll Top

 This is part one of a three-part series.

-At Women Living Better we strive to provide accurate information so you can make informed choices about your health and wellness — even when we don’t have the answer.
+At Women Living Better, we strive to provide accurate information so you can make informed choices about your health and wellness — even when we don’t have the answer.
 The goal of this article is to clarify the differences among menopausal hormone therapy formulations, but the first decision to be made is whether or not to try menopausal hormone therapy (MHT) to manage your menopausal symptoms.

 The decision about whether to use MHT is a decision that requires a discussion with a knowledgeable healthcare provider.
 Your personal risk factors and the degree of symptom interference in your life should be weighed carefully.